4kategreen/blog/source/_posts/wits-se-slides.md

 ---
 title: Take your Test Strategy to the Next Level (Presentation Slides)
 date: 2019-11-08 12:00:00
-tags:
-	- quality
+categories:
-	- test design
+- Quality
-	- presentation
+- Presentations
 ---

 At the [Women in Tech Summit](https://womenintechsummit.net/) Southeast in Raleigh, I talked about my approach of developing effective, reliable, efficient tests.
 Basically, test smarter not harder.